jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Jotund Troll.md

 RacialMods: +4 Perception
 Languages: Giant
 SQ:
+SpecialAbilities:
+  All-Seeing Attacks (Ex): >
-SpecialAbilities: All-Seeing Attacks (Ex) A jotund troll can make nine additional attacks of opportunity in a round, one for each head, although no more than a single attack for any given opportunity.
+    A jotund troll can make nine additional attacks of opportunity in a round, one for each head, although no more than a single attack for any given opportunity.
   Cacophonous Roar (Su): >
     Once every 1d4 rounds as a standard action, a jotund troll can emit a cacophonous roar from its nine heads.
 All creatures within a 60-foot spread of the troll must make a DC 20 Will save or become confused for 1d4 rounds.
 This is a mind-affecting effect.
 The save DC is Charisma-based and includes a +4 racial bonus.
   Multiple Minds (Ex): >